gerardorf/alocrafty.js/README.md

 alocrafty.js
 ============

-A javascript library to generate HTML output
+A javascript library to generate HTML